sagaxyz/saga-sdk/x/assetctl/README.md

 ## Events

-The `assetctl` module can emit the following events:
+The `assetctl` module can emit the following events (TODO: add these):

 *   `EventTypeRegisterAsset`: Emitted when a new asset is registered to the global directory.
     *   Attribute Keys: `ibc_denom`, `original_denom`